abhishekbhardwaj/chakraui-react-next.js-typescript-eslint-jest-starter/readme.md

     - Includes a dummy `MainHeading` component with a JEST test as a sample.
 Feel free to delete this.

-3. `src/containers` are more of stateful components for more main level components, like a whole page or screen for example.
-4. `src/styles` folder is there just to house any styling.
+3. `src/styles` folder is there just to house any styling.

     - It currently contains the ChakraUI theme ready for you to extend.
 This file has already been imported in `_app.tsx` and is already supplied as a prop to `ChakraProvider`.

-5. All env variables are available in `.env` files (`.env` file isn't committed).
+4. All env variables are available in `.env` files (`.env` file isn't committed).
 Whenever you update `.env`, please update `.env.example` and `.env.test` and `next.config.js` to proxy all environment variables properly.

     - You can access these variables in the app source code anywhere using `process.env.<VAR_NAME>`.

-My personal preference is to have the bare minimum code in `./src/pages/` and group stateful logic components in `src/containers` directory.
-Helps keep everything in one place, neat and tidy.
-You can change this in any way you prefer.

 If you feel like changing the directory structure, please change the appropriate settings in the following files: